 If you are given CELECOXIB SANDOZ while you have an infection, it may hide some of the signs of an infection.

 If you have not told your doctor or pharmacist about these things, tell them before you start taking CELECOXIB SANDOZ.

 Tell your doctor or your pharmacist if you are taking any other medicines, including medicines you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and CELECOXIB SANDOZ may interfere with each other.
 These include

-- any medicines used to treat high blood pressure and some other heart problems such as ACE inhibitors, angiotensin receptor antagonists or diuretics (also called fluid or water tablets)
+- any medicines used to treat high blood pressure and some other heart problems such as ACE inhibitors, angiotensin receptor antagonists, beta blockers or diuretics (also called fluid or water tablets)